 I’m Dina.
 I help creatives thrive.

-Values: fun, humour, authenticity, education, personal growth and connection.
+Values: fun, humour, authenticity, learning, growth and connection.

 Photo credit: lucy raz